Syntomic cohomology of Morava K-theory: Prismatic cohomology and syntomic cohomology

 \begin{corollary} On bigraded homotopy groups, the commutative diagram

 may be identified as $\Lambda(\lambda_{n+1})$-modules with the square

 \end{corollary}

 \begin{proof} Note that the motivic spectral sequence for $\gr^*_{\mot} \THH(k(n);\mathbb{F}_p^{\otimes p})^{tC_p}$ is a priori concentrated on the $0$, $1$, and $-1$ lines.
 Thus, no motivic differentials are possible, and the motivic spectral sequence collapses on the $\EE_2$-page.
-There are also a priori no filtration jumps possible in any of the maps.
+To see this, note that the $1$-line and the $-1$-line are only nontrivial in degrees of the same parity and therefore the shortest possible differential in the motivic spectral sequence is a $d_3$.
+This is a feature of the motivic filtration, i.e. we are working in the even synthetic category, cf.~\cite[\S~5.2]{Pst23a} There are also a priori no filtration jumps possible in any of the maps.
 Thus, it suffices to prove the result nonmotivically, where it follows from the previous proposition. \end{proof}